socme-project/socme-os/README.md

 ### 💻 /hosts

 The directory contains host-specific configurations.
-Each host includes:

-- `configuration.nix` for system-wide settings
+Each host includes a `configuration.nix` for settings.
-- `hardware-configuration.nix` for hardware-specific settings

 ### 📦 /modules